kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Saturated designs for screening
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO: you don't really described at all what a saturated design is

 A :index:`saturated design <pair: saturated design; experiments>` can be likened to a well trained doctor asking you a few, but very specific, questions to identify a disease or problem.
 On the other hand, if you sit there just tell the doctor all your symptoms, you may or may not get an accurate diagnosis.
 Designed experiments, like visiting this doctor, shortens the time required to identify the major effects in a system, and to do so accurately.